 Virtualization is the real magic behind Azure.
 The IaaS, PaaS, and SaaS models use virtualization to power their services.
-The concepts of virtualization are nothing new, going all the way back to the mainframe days of the 1960s.
-In the mid-2000s, server virtualization in the datacenter started to gain momentum, and by now only a few workloads are deployed to bare-metal servers rather than being virtualized.
+The concept of virtualization is nothing new, going all the way back to the mainframe days of the 1960s.
+In the mid-2000s, server virtualization in the data center started to gain momentum, and by now, only a few workloads are deployed to bare-metal servers rather than being virtualized.

-Entire books are dedicated to virtualization, but to give you a quick overview, virtualization logically divides physical resources in a server into virtual resources that can be securely accessed by individual workloads.
+Entire books are dedicated to virtualization, but here's a quick overview: virtualization logically divides physical resources in a server into virtual resources that can be securely accessed by individual workloads.
 A VM is one of the most common resources in cloud computing.
-A VM contains a virtual CPU (vCPU), memory (vRAM), storage (vDisk), and network connectivity (vNIC), as show in figure 1.6.
+A VM contains a virtual CPU (vCPU), memory (vRAM), storage (vDisk), and network connectivity (vNIC), as shown in figure 1.4.

-Figure 1.6 Virtualization in action on a physical host in Azure
+Figure 1.4 Virtualization in action on a physical host in Azure

-In addition to physical servers, storage and networking are also now commonly virtualized, which allows the Azure platform to quickly define everything you need in software.
+In addition to physical servers, storage and networking are commonly virtualized, which allows the Azure platform to quickly define everything you need in software.
 No physical interaction or manual configuration of devices is required.
 You don't have to wait for another team to provide an IP address, open a network port, or add storage for you.

 At its core, Azure runs on Windows-sort of.
 A modified version of the Hyper-V hypervisor powers the compute servers.
 Hyper-V is a type 1 (bare-metal) hypervisor that has been available in Windows Server for a decade.
-And don't worry, you can still run Linux as a fully supported, first-class workload!
-Microsoft is a huge contributor to the Linux community and kernel; some of the core software-defined networking in Azure is powered by a custom-built solution based on Debian Linux-Software for Open Networking in the Cloud (SONiC)-that Microsoft has made open source.
-You can take a virtual tour of Microsoft's datacenters at www.microsoft.com/cloud-platform/global-datacenters.
+And don't worry-you can still run Linux as a fully supported, first-class workload!
+Microsoft is a huge contributor to the Linux community and kernel.
+Some of the core software-defined networking in Azure is powered by a custom-built solution based on Debian Linux-Software for Open Networking in the Cloud (SONiC)-that Microsoft has made open source.
+You can take a virtual tour of Microsoft's data centers at https://azure.microsoft.com/global-infrastructure.